 The “effective tax rate” just means the tax rate as a percentage of your business’s net profit—the average rate you pay on all the money you make over the course of a year—as opposed to the marginal tax rate, which is the tax you pay on the last dollars you make.

 What kinds of borrowers are working with Fundera?
 The vast majority—over 85%—are between 25 and 59 years old.
-The 3 most popular industries are merchandise, food services, and marketing, although there are 65 industries funded in total through Fundera.
-And about three-fourths of Fundera customers had credit scores of at least 620, with the most biggest category being 620 to 660.
+The three most popular industries are merchandise, food services, and marketing, although there are 65 industries funded in total through Fundera.
+And about three-fourths of Fundera customers had credit scores of at least 620, with the biggest category being 620 to 660.

 Familiarity with small business statistics is helpful for business owners, especially those just starting out, to understand what they should expect for the day-to-day running of their business.
 The more informed you are, the better—especially when applying for a loan.